bluescarni/mppp/doc/sphinx/integer_benchmarks.rst

 ^^^^^^^^^^^^^^^

-This benchmark is the division analogue of the :ref:`vector multiplication benchmark <integer_vec_mul>`: the element-wise division of two randomly-generated vectors of size :math:`3\times 10^7` is stored in a third vector, and a the sum of all the value in the third vector is computed.
+This benchmark is the division analogue of the :ref:`vector multiplication benchmark <integer_vec_mul>`: the element-wise division of two randomly-generated vectors of size :math:`3\times 10^7` is stored in a third vector, and the sum of all the values in the third vector is computed.

 .. _integer1_vec_div_unsigned: